Incident Response Playbook : guide 72 heures pour réponse à breach

 -

-Routine Audit (8%)
+Audit de routine (8%)

 VALIDATION CHECKLIST:

-- Technical Lead: Forensics, containment (SOC Manager)
+- Technical Lead : forensics, containment (SOC Manager)

 TO: incident-response@company.com